outworkers/phantom/docs/basics/primitives.md

 So because of the implicit primitive, it is now safe and possible to use a `Test` instance everywhere in phantom, including a `where` clause, an `insert`, a `set` or `update` clause, you name it.

+### JDK8 Primitives

+Phantom also natively supports some `java.time.*` JDK8 specific primitives as native types, though with a couple notable observations. `OffsetDateTime` and `ZonedDateTime` are natively supported via `"com.outworkers" %% "phantom-jdk8" % version`, and all you have to do is `import com.outworkers.phantom.jdk8.dsl._`.